Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

 ### Initializing the new ML project repo

+In this step, you will run an Azure DevOps pipeline, `initialise-project`, that will prompt you for the properties of the ML project you want to build including the ML scenario (classical, computer vision, or natural language processing), the interface you will use to interface with Azure ML (CLI or SDK), and the CI/CD tool and infrastructure provider your organization uses.
+When run, the pipeline will populate the empty repo you created in the previous steps with the correct elements of the template repos to build your project.

-3. Now you will create and initialize your MLOps project repository.
-Open the Pipelines section again and select **Create Pipeline** in the center of the page.
+3. Open the Pipelines section again and select **Create Pipeline** in the center of the page.
       <p align="center">
             <img src="./images/ado-create-pipeline.png" alt="Creaet Pipeline"/>
       </p>